Update, March 26: Morcilla will now reopen on Wednesday.

-Update March 8: Morcilla will reopen Wednesday, April 4, Chef Justin Severino announced today.
+Update March 8: Chef Justin Severino initially said Morcilla would reopen April 4.
 To begin, the restaurant will be open five days a week (Wednesday-Sunday) and will add a sixth day by early May.
-Reservations are open now for April 4.
+Reservations are now open.

 Justin Severino opened the door of Morcilla, his Spanish-style restaurant in Lawrenceville, on Jan.
 4 to a rainstorm inside.

 Ignoring the water pouring through the ceiling of the dining room he designed and built by hand, he bolted to check on his basement charcuterie room.
 Miraculously, despite water in the rest of the basement, the curing room was spared from the flood, his prized charcuterie collection tightly sealed and safely intact.

 Despite the rain, the acclaimed chef is taking a downright sunny approach to the flood caused by a burst pipe in the Butler Street building, which he estimates caused $500,000 in damages and lost revenue.
 He’s making big changes and dramatically increasing his charcuterie capacity — tasks that he said would have been impossible to do if the restaurant hadn’t been forced to temporarily close.